 Nought cared this body for wind or weather

 When Youth and I lived in’t together.

 He says that just like those small but swift yachts that go about on the lakes and rivers, without taking any help.
-In the same way nothing used to affect him nor did he have any worries concerning his surroundings.
-Because when we are young we are full of health and vitality with never even a thought about getting unwell whereas in old age everything, our mental and physical health both, is a downhill task.
+In the same way, nothing used to affect him nor did he have any worries concerning his surroundings.
+Because when we are young we are full of health and vitality with never even thought about getting unwell whereas in old age everything, our mental and physical health both, is a downhill task.

 Flowers are lovely; Love is flower-like;

 O! the joys, that came down shower-like,

 Of Friendship, Love, and Liberty,

 Which tells me, Youth’s no longer here!